Indusface Becomes the Only Vendor to be Recognized as Global Customer' Choice with 100% Customer Recommendation for Three Consecutive Years

 The Gartner® Peer Insights™ Customers' Choice distinction is based on reviews from end-users who have experience with implementing and using the cloud WAAP product

-DALLAS, May 8, 2024 /PRNewswire/ -- Indusface, a leading application security SaaS company trusted by over 5000 customers across 95 countries, today announced that it has been named as 2024 Gartner® Peer Insights™ Customers' Choice for Cloud Web Application and API Protection (WAAP) for the third year in a row.
+BENGALURU, India, May 9, 2024 /PRNewswire/ -- Indusface, a leading application security SaaS company trusted by over 5000 customers across 95 countries, today announced that it has been named as 2024 Gartner® Peer Insights™ Customers' Choice for Cloud Web Application and API Protection (WAAP) for the third year in a row.

 Indusface AppTrana, with a rating of 4.9 out of 5, is the highest-rated WAAP and the only vendor with a 100% customer recommendation rating in reviews given by 102 large enterprises and midsize businesses worldwide.